How To Stop Dog Reactivity: Doggy Dan’s Comprehensive Guide To Managing Reactive Dogs

 Leash reactivity is like an involuntary emotional struggle in your dog, triggered by the instinctual fight or flight center in their brains.
 A leash-reactive dog is one that transforms from absolutely chill to uncontrollable the moment you use the leash.
 They calm down once the leash is off.

-When a dog feels stressed, anxious, excited, scared, or frustrated, they might act out on the leash.
+Dogs naturally greet each other from the side.
+When they do this greeting, they're calmer.
+However, when a dog feels stressed, anxious, excited, scared, or frustrated, they might approach head-on and make hard eye contact.
 This reactive behavior is a reflexive response rooted in those deep emotions.

 Constrained by the leash, a dog's stress hormones, like cortisol, shoot up.
 Because your dog's ability to take “flight” is restrained, they resort to “fight.”
 Normally, this surge prepares them to escape a threat, but with the leash holding them back, they switch to a defensive “fight” mode.